FNNDSC/pypx/README.rst

 about px-listen
 -------------------
-px-listen is a wrapper around dcmtk storescp_.
+``px-listen`` is a wrapper around dcmtk storescp_.

+It should be connected to a daemon/service in order to act as a DICOM_Listener_.

 ::